BookerLoL/LearnConceptsInJava/src/main/java/design_patterns/memento/readme.md

 **Behavioral** Design Pattern

-Design pattern to restore an object to it's previous states
+Capture an object's state for later to restore back to a previous state

 ```java
 import java.util.ArrayList;